 7. Plots can be usefully simplified if the reference distribution has certain invariance properties.
-For example, consider a binned residual plot of averages of residuals $r_i$ vs. predicted values $x_i$ .
+For example, consider a binned residual plot of averages of residuals $r_i$ versus predicted values $x_i$ .
 The range of the predicted values x is divided into K bins, and within each bin k we compute $\bar{x}k$ , the average of the predicted values in the bin, residual in the bin, and $\bar{r}k$ , the average of the corresponding residuals.
 Figure 6 illustrates with an example of a regression model fit to precinct-level election data.

 Under the reference distribution, the residuals are independent, with mean zero, and thus their binned averages also have these properties.
-As a result, we do not need to display the overlain lines in the reference distribution-since the values $\bar{r}k^{\text{rep}}$ at each point k are independent, no information is conveyed by their joint distribution-the connections of the lines, if displayed, would be purely random.
-As a side benefit, we are also able to remove the lines connecting the dots for the data residuals, since there is no longer a background of replication lines.
-Instead, the dots are compared to the implicit independence distribution.
+As a result, we do not need to display the overlain lines in the reference distribution-since the values $\bar{r}k^{\text{rep}}$ at each point k are independent, no information is conveyed by their joint distribution-the connections of the